Folium Systems

 Rollback on truth drift, not only outages

-A workflow can be technically online and still unsafe.
+A process can be technically online and still unsafe.
 Folium helps define rollback triggers for mismatched state, unclear provenance, hidden provider substitution, split ownership, stale sources, or a support layer acting outside its approved role.

 • truth-drift rollback plan